krasnoludkolo/ebet2/README.md

 Handle calculating users score in each league.

-* autoimport - not finished yet
+* autoimport

-Importing data from external source
+Importing data from external source.

 ## Spring
 I try to avoid using spring 'magic'.
 Why?
 To find another way to build application then @Component and @Autowired.